Darko-Martinovic/DBHelper/README.md

-RebuildIndexes                    | Shows how to rebuild indexes and update statistics ServerConfiguration               | Shows how to get the server configuration ServerEvents                      | Shows how to subsribe to server events TDE                               | Shows how to encrypt the database
+RebuildIndexes                    | Shows how to rebuild indexes and update statistics ServerConfiguration               | Shows how to get the server configuration ServerEvents                      | Shows how to subsribe to server events SetDefaultInitField               | Shows how to reduce the amount of T-SQL needed for object initialisation TDE                               | Shows how to encrypt the database